-Dell Computers Continue to be Target of Scam Calls
+Dell Computers Continue to be Targets of Scam Calls

-These callers contact computer owners claiming to be from Dell’s Premier Support and that they have noticed something that needs fixed.
-The goal then is to extract money for “driver update” or “virus removal” services while installing additional harmful software.
+These callers contact computer owners claiming to be from Dell’s Premier Support, saying they have noticed something that needs to be fixed.
+Their goal is to extract money for “driver update” or “virus removal” services while installing additional harmful software.
 This type of scam is not new, but the inclusion of personal information, supposedly known only to Dell, leads many to believe that Dell’s customer data was either leaked or stolen.
 Dell has not acknowledged this possibility.

 What Should I Do?

 As an owner of any computer, not just one from Dell, you should be vigilant with whom you allow to access it, physically or remotely.
 Regarding this specific scam, keep the following in mind: